Overview

 The Sky Road is a spectacular 16 km (10 mi) looped driving route that hugs the coastline of the Kingston Peninsula, just west of the town of Clifden in Connemara, County Galway.
 Part of the Wild Atlantic Way, the road climbs to a maximum height of about 400 ft (≈ 120 m) above sea level, delivering sweeping views of Clifden Bay, Streamstown Bay, the islands of Inishturk and Turbot, and the distant Twelve Bens mountain range.
 The drive takes roughly an hour at a relaxed pace and is widely regarded as one of Ireland’s most impressive coastal routes.

-While the Sky Road itself is a modern scenic route, the surrounding landscape is steeped in history.
-Clifden was founded in the early 19th century by John D’Arcy, whose legacy is commemorated on Memorial Hill at the top of the road.
-The area also bears the marks of early 20th‑century engineering feats: the Marconi trans‑Atlantic wireless station once stood nearby, and the 1919 non‑stop trans‑Atlantic flight of Alcock and Brown crash‑landed in the bogs that fringe the peninsula.
-These historic layers add depth to the visual drama of the drive.
+While the Sky Road itself is a modern scenic loop, the surrounding landscape is steeped in history.
+The town of Clifden was founded in the early 19th century by John D’Arcy, whose legacy is commemorated on Memorial Hill at the top of the road.
+In the early 1900s a Marconi trans‑Atlantic wireless station operated nearby, linking Ireland to the wider world – remnants of the station’s foundations can still be seen from the road.
+Perhaps the most dramatic episode occurred in 1919 when the pioneering non‑stop trans‑Atlantic flight of Alcock and Brown was forced to land in the bogs that fringe the peninsula – the site is marked and can be visited via a short detour from the lower road.
+A Viking sword and shield were also uncovered at Eyrephort Beach in the 2010s, hinting at the area’s ancient maritime connections.

 What to See & Do